NikolaiRuhe/Shapes/README.md

 - The UI layer is separated into "scenes".
 Each scene represents a screen or main part of a screen.
 The files making up a scene (swift, storyboard) are kept together in subfolders.
 - Storyboards are used to model the UI but with one storyboard file per scene.
 No segues.
+- Swift code is separated into extensions as much as possible.
+Only stuff that needs to be in the main type declaration goes there (required initializers, stored properties, overrides).
+Everything else has its own `extension`.